top of page

 And, of course, a relatively new-found appreciation for our inner critters or "gut buddies" has absolutely exploded over the past 10 years or so.

-And from my vantage point, no one (or no group) has contributed more solid science (and awe) to the field than APC Microbiome Ireland out of Cork, spearheaded by professors Ted Dinan (MD psychiatrist & PhD) and John Cryan (PhD neuroscientist), whose 2017 book, "The Psychobiotic Revolution," I think I have shared excerpts from previously.
+From my vantage point, no one (or no group) has contributed more solid science (and awe) to the field than APC Microbiome Ireland out of Cork, spearheaded by professors Ted Dinan (MD psychiatrist & PhD) and John Cryan (PhD neuroscientist), whose 2017 book, "The Psychobiotic Revolution," I think I have shared excerpts from previously.

-According to Shanahan, the microbes in this story have one clear message: "mind your microbes and they will mind you."
+According to Shanahan, the microbes in this story have one clear message: "Mind your microbes, and they will mind you."

 They dislike being referred to in imprecise human terms such as ‘good', ‘bad' or ‘superbugs', and are critical to many human behaviors and attitudes to health.
 They offer clear health messages with common sense advice regarding major public health challenges including: rising rates of obesity and chronic disease; resistance of microbes to antibiotics; drug interactions with microbes; and even climate change.